milmolch/BIO609_2017/Hands-on_unix_Part1.md

 35386
 ```
   Or we could also pipe the grep result into wc: `grep -w gene TAIR10_GFF3_genes.gff | wc -l`
   With the `-w` parameter we count only lines where "gene" occurs as a separate word.
-If we use grep without the `-w` parameter lines containing `protein_coding_gene` will also be counted.
+If we use grep without the `-w` parameter lines containing `protein_coding_gene` or `pseudogene` will also be counted.
 See further below for a safe solution using `awk`.

 6. How many miRNA genes are encoded in the genome?